Internet Safety, an Issue We Should Pay Great Attention to

 Benjamin Franklin once said: “Any society that would give up a little liberty to gain a little security will deserve neither and lose both”.
 These words can’t possibly be wrong when it comes to politics and government issues.

-But let’s forget about questions of democracy and country management for a while and come down to earth.
+But let’s forget about questions of democracy and country manager for a while and come down to earth.
 Every parent wants what’s best for their children.
 We want them to be healthy and well.
 There are just no excessive measures to provide and protect kids’ well-being.

 In modern world, with all its dangers and flaws, families have to be more attentive to what their beloved children are doing and what people they communicate with.
 This means that control is not something that can be neglected.